General Information

 Cons

-Though a fascinating character overall, the Keeper—an arrogant, condescending man with contempt for human beings—may fail to captivate those lost-in-space-the-keeper-part-1with a low tolerance for supercilious behavior.
+Though a fascinating character overall, the Keeper—an arrogant, condescending man with contempt for human beings—may fail to captivate those with a low tolerance for supercilious behavior.

 (Spoilers beyond this point)